Harshithasaveetha/restweb/README.md

     <section>
       <h2>Welcome to Harshitha Restaurant</h2>
       <img src="about.jpeg" alt="Restaurant Image" class="about-image">
-      <p>Located in the heart of Chennai, Visves Restaurant offers a memorable dining experience with a focus on high-quality food and exceptional service.
+      <p>Located in the heart of Chennai, Harshitha Restaurant offers a memorable dining experience with a focus on high-quality food and exceptional service.
 Our mission is to provide a wide variety of delicious dishes made from fresh, locally sourced ingredients in a warm and inviting atmosphere.</p>
       <p>Whether it's a casual meal or a special occasion, we have something for everyone!</p>
     </section>
   </main>